sunrah27/card_game/README.md

 * Decided to pick up again
 * Plan this time is to figure out the new code design
     * Need to create logic to manage UI, Screens, Audio, Input etc...
+* Managed to get the game screen added and the code working

 **07/03/2025:**
 * Started building up the start menu.